German Pavilion at iran bakery + confectionery 2019 & iran food + bev tec 2019

 The German Pavilion is presented by the Federal Ministry for Economic Affairs and Energy in cooperation with the Association of the German Trade Fair Industry (AUMA) and supported by the VDMA Food Processing and Packaging Machinery.

-Additional German companies will be present with their own company stands outside the pavilion.
+Additional German companies will be represented with their own company stands outside the pavilion.
 And of course on iran food ingredients.

 by Vera Fritsche, VDMA Food Processing and Food Packaging Machinery

 For German manufacturers of food processing and packaging machines Iran is an important sales market in the Middle East.
-At the request of the VDMA food processing and packaging machinery association the German federal ministry for economic affairs included iran food + bev tec in its foreign trade fair program 2018 in order to support German companies to present their range of delivery and service solutions for the food processing and packaging industry, as well as current trends.
+At the request of the VDMA food processing and packaging machinery association the German federal ministry for economic affairs included iran food + bev tec and iran bakery + confectionery in its foreign trade fair program 2019 in order to support German companies to present their range of delivery and service solutions for the food processing and packaging industry, as well as current trends.

 With 80 million Iran is the most highly populated country in the Middle East.
 A growing and young population, almost 63 percent of the population are under 34 years, increasing urbanization, a growing middle class and working women and the spread of organized trade in super- and hypermarkets contribute to the rising demand for modern processed and packaged foods and beverages.
 The young people are very eager to purchase new packaged food items and contribute significantly to market growth.
 The traditional habit of consuming loose/unpackaged products like rice, bread, oils and cheese is now being replaced by the consumption of packaged items, especially in key urban areas.